SixxPathz/epiuse-employee-hierarchy/USER_GUIDE.md

 ## Role-Based Features

 - **Admin:** Full access to all features, including employee CRUD, data export, and settings.
-- **Manager:** Can view and manage direct reports, see department stats, and update their own profile.
+- **Manager:** Can view and manage direct reports, see department stats, and update employee profiles.
 - **Employee:** Can view their own profile, see the org chart, and connect with team members.